 Over 200 participants joined Fonolo for a terrific webinar unpacking annual trends and discussing Intelligent Call-backs” and other top CX trends.
 Several participants were curious about Fonolo compared to Mindful (formerly Virtual Hold).
 We asked Fonolo CEO Shai Berger to elaborate on some of his answers during the webinar.

-Q: How does Fonolo compare with Virtual Hold?
+Q: How does Fonolo compare with Mindful?

 Q: How does Fonolo’s pricing work?

 A: It’s an annual subscription fee, which is standard for SaaS-type businesses.
-One thing we felt strongly about, from day one, was having open and transparent pricing, which is virtually unheard-of in the call center space.
+One thing we felt strongly about, from day one, was having open and transparent pricing, which is virtually unheard of in the call center space.

 With Fonolo, there is just the annual license fee.
-In theory, the on-premise model could lead to better ROI over the course of several years, but we haven’t seen such a case yet.
+In theory, the on-premises model could lead to better ROI over the course of several years, but we haven’t seen such a case yet.
 (The appeal of replacing CapEx with OpEx has driven cloud solutions into almost every aspect of enterprise IT.)

 Q: What if security concerns preclude sending voice traffic outside our network?

-A: Fonolo offers a cloud-plus-appliance approach that covers situations where you want to keep voice traffic on-premise.
+A: Fonolo offers a cloud-plus-appliance approach that covers situations where you want to keep voice traffic on-premises.
 In addition to satisfying security issues, this approach also makes sense, if you want to handle the outbound calls through your own telco infrastructure.